 Registered charity no.1176738.
-The Geranium Trust is here to offer friendship and support to anyone regardless of age, faith, ethnicity, status or sexual orientation who is living with bereavement or loneliness and feeling isolated.
+The Geranium Trust offers friendship and support to anyone regardless of age, faith, ethnicity, status or sexual orientation who is living with bereavement, loneliness or feeling isolated.
 We also offer our support to those suffering from physical or mental illness by organising regular tea parties, coffee morning, dinners and a gardening group.
 All our trustees and administrative staff are volunteers.
 We do not employ any paid staff and apart from a few minor running costs all money raised goes to support the charitable work that we offer.

 The Geranium Trust was founded in memory of